n1ghtx0w1/oracle-linux/README.md

 ---
 <br />

-## Install Oracle Linux in VirtualBox:
+## Install Oracle Linux in VirtualBox

 You'll want to begin by opening up Virtualbox.
 Click **new** as outlined with a *red circle* below.